programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 PHDynamicEdges <- read.csv(file.choose())
 ```

-Once we have imported this temporal data, we can add it to the static network we created above to form a dynamic network:
+Once we have imported this temporal data, we can add it to the static network we created above to form a dynamic network, using the `networkDynamic()` function:

 ```r
 # Make the temporal network